bestwebsoft/gallery-wordpress-plugin/readme.txt

 * noConflict for jQuery is added.

 = V1.01 - 23.09.2011 =
-*The file uploader is added to the Galleries page in admin section.
+* The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.1.6 =
+Plugin optimization is done.
+Gallery Template is updated.
+The French language file is updated.
+Spanish language file are added to the plugin.

 = V4.1.5 =
 We fixed the bug post title with htmlspecialchars.
 The Slovak language file is added.